NatalieCK/Conclave_01/front/CONTRIBUTION.md

 JOE D
-5/4 Vue and git study.
+2022-04-05 Vue and git study.

-6/4 Built avatar prototype code and tested branch merging w Tom, struggled with github and committing node module changes to the main branch.
+2022-04-06 Built avatar prototype code and tested branch merging w Tom, struggled with github and committing node module changes to the main branch.

-7/4 Built dropdown prototype code with vue.
-Contributed to discussions on schema structures.
+2022-04-07 Built dropdown prototype code with vue.
+Contributed to discussions on schema structures, studied component hierachy.

-8/4 Unwell with headache.
+2022-04-08 Unwell with headache.

-10/4 Vue and javascript study.
+2022-04-10 Vue and javascript study.

-11/4
+2022-04-11 Collaborative group meeting and discussions re updating backend and rebuilding front end structures.
+Tom to progress.
+Build U_avatar, P_avatar and C_avatar - to be linked to database.
+Sketched a design for WritePost that was subsequently discarded due to Tom progressing that area of the home.vue.
+Intention - continue filling in the gaps and styling components.

+2022-04-12 Updated user, comment and post models according to group revisions.
+Merged avatars and styled homeNav, fullNav and dropdown from burger menu using toggle system.
+Intention - piece together greater understanding of front back end connection in order to better contribute.

+2022-04-13 Collaborative group discussion re critical coding phase of project.
+Nat and Tom taking leadership roles in major project components while Joy and I lead styling.
+Touched up full article nav bar after group discussions, designed and scripted a widemode component.
+Need to see Toms post structure to understand implementation of wide mode and full article structure.
+Intention - wait for Tom to complete key work before progressing.

+2022-04-14 Documentation day.
+Intention - touch up my components and there relationship to the total app tomorrow once Tom and Nat have done the bulk of their work and they commence on documentation.